lambirou/react-native-tabber/README.md

 # Ract Native Tabber

+There is an example how to use the react-native-multibar.

-Example of tab navigator customization.
+Example of tab navigator customization: [Tabber Expo](https://github.com/alex-melnyk/tabber-expo) or [Tabber RN](https://github.com/alex-melnyk/Tabber)

 | Preview 01 | Preview 01 |
 | --- | --- |